Julia Fundamentals

 values inside them.
 Julia provides many built-in functions.
 To display a

-value, we use println or print:
+value, we use print or println, which adds a

 OUTPUT